There is no escaping the fact that great book covers or ebook covers will give a book the best chance of being noticed by potential readers.

-There are three ways to create an ebook cover for your book
+There are four ways to create a great ebook cover for your book.

-They range in price from $40 to $120 and for those on a budget, they are an ideal means of obtaining a well designed and high-resolution book ebook cover.
+They range in price from $40 to $120, and for an indie author on a budget, they are an ideal means of obtaining a well designed and high-resolution ebook cover.

-Unless you have money to burn, I would recommend looking at what you can get in the range of $150 to $250.
+Unless you have money to burn, I would recommend looking at ebook cover design in the range of $150 to $250.

 For this price, expect that three images will be merged to create your unique cover and that you will have the opportunity to discuss your needs with the artist, and have the chance to make two or three modifications during the design process.

-Unless you have some experience using Photoshop, GIMP or similar graphics programmes, and are willing to open an account to buy high-quality stock images, I would strongly advise against making your own book cover.
+Unless you have some experience using Photoshop, GIMP, or similar graphics programs, and are willing to open an account to buy high-quality stock images, I would strongly advise against making your own book cover.

 Dropping an image into Word that is of low resolution, and putting a title and author name over the top, and then exporting in pdf or jpeg will not create a high-resolution image.

-After taking so much time writing your book, spending just a little money will give your book a far better chance of being sold and read.
+After taking so much time writing your book, spending just a little money on a book designer will give your book a far better chance of being sold and read.